-Developer portals are supposed to be engaging interactive communities with lots of content, comments, and contributions from users and staff.
+The dev portal is supposed to be an engaging interactive community with lots of content, comments, and contributions from users and staff.

 But that doesn’t always happen.
-We’ve all come across developer zones that resemble graveyards.
+We’ve all come across dev portals that resemble graveyards.
 The blog posts are over a year old and nobody has posted to the forum in months.

 These wastelands occur when a company has ambitious plans for engaging with developers, but it doesn’t quite come together.
 Perhaps there wasn’t the appetite to provide the necessary content and curation.